beaujeant/beaujeant.github.io/AppSec101/cpu.md

 Next time the function will access the variable, it will have no way to figure out the value has been overwritten and that the new value was initially a string.
 It will simply read it as an integer an proceed as if nothing happened.

-> Note: Of course, the developer could add some additional checks to verify the integrity of the data, but by default, C program will not enforce it.
+> __Note__: Of course, the developer could add some additional checks to verify the integrity of the data, but by default, C program will not enforce it.

 While this example could cause some functionality error, this might not be too dangerous from a security point of view.
 However, what if data in memory is overwritten with malicious instructions and that a function pointer is overwritten with the address to those malicious instructions.
 Next time the initial function is called, the malicious instructions will be executed, which could compromise the computer.
 This what we will try to explain in this course: